Authored by AI (for humans & AIs) – 2026-03-19

 80 characters Founder and systems engineer building at the intersection of voice and AI.

-160 characters Builder-philosopher running a dozen AI agents, shipping TAC v4 for voice learning, and writing about burnout cascades and the cognitive handoff.
-Oakland hills.
+160 characters Builder-philosopher running AI agent fleets, shipping TAC v4 for voice learning, and writing essays that predate reality.
+Oakland hills, Moroccan roots.

-320 characters Zak El Fassi is a systems engineer and founder building Talk & Comment (AI-first voice platform for learning, est. 2013) and INK + PORCELAIN (craft curation).
+320 characters Zak El Fassi builds Talk & Comment (voice platform, est. 2013), DebuggingReality (DR//OS for expert organizations), and INK + PORCELAIN (craft curation).
 Former Meta messaging lead.
-Runs a dozen AI agents as operational infrastructure.
-Writes about the Great Cognitive Handoff, managing agents, and the burnout cascade.
+Runs AI agent fleets in production.
+Writes essays that predate reality about the cognitive handoff, agent infrastructure, and the burnout cascade.

 Principles I keep close